mohsenZaim/typescriptBoilerplate/README.md

 * `node 8.10.0` or above
 * `npm 5.7.1` or above
+* `yarn 1.2.*` or above
 * To compile SCSS files, you need to `install python (2.7,3 or above)`

 ## Installation

-Type `npm install` in your root directory to install the dependacies.
+Type `yarn install` in your root directory to install the dependacies.

-For `Visual Studio Code` users, please install official [TSLint](https://marketplace.visualstudio.com/items?itemName=eg2.tslint) plugin which has been published by `egamma` on your IDE, to enable `ts-linting` as by default you need to pass TSLint to be able to compile your code for production.

 ## Development

-This project uses proper `ts-linting` and our lints are based on `tslint:latest` and `tslint-react` , with our own changes in lint rules for a more consistant (less annoying) coding.
-After successful npm installation, to run the app in development use: `npm start` Application will run on `http://localhost:3000` by default.
+To run the app in development use: `yarn start` Application will run on `http://localhost:3000` by default.

-## Staging Build

-If you are looking to build the app which can be demo as stand alone (means it will contain mock data) then type: `npm run staging`

 ## Production Build

-For production you need to run: `npm run build`
+For production you need to run: `yarn build`

 ## Testing via Jest

-You can run the tests via: `npm run test`
+You can run the tests via: `yarn test`
+`yarn test:ci` (to use the test without watching file changes)

+## Coverage

+You can run the tests via: `yarn coverage`
+`yarn coverage:ci` (to use the coverage without watching file changes)

+# Run express server:

+`yarn serverDependencies` to install the express server dependacies `yarn server` then listen to port 8080

 ## Swagger sample template

-You can use `npm run swagger` to generate a set of sample APIs using my custom template inside api/generated folder, you can find my custom typescript/axios based swagger template at root direcory insite template folder.
+You can use `yarn swagger` to generate a set of sample APIs using my custom template inside api/generated folder, you can find my custom typescript/axios based swagger template at root direcory insite template folder.

 ## Nswag sample template

-You can use `npm run nswag` to generate a set of sample APIs using my custom template inside api/generated folder, you can find my custom typescript/axios based swagger template at root direcory insite template folder.
+You can use `yarn nswag` to generate a set of sample APIs using my custom template inside api/generated folder, you can find my custom typescript/axios based swagger template at root direcory insite template folder.